 String tensions can be like:

 - Beginners:18lbs – 22lbs

 - Intermediate player: 22lbs – 24 lbs

 Here are the top strings:

-One of Yonex’s top selling products in the Badminton strings, Nanogy is a perfect string for strong smashers.
-Attacking play puts string to extra work and hence, generating power isn’t the easiest unless one hits from the sweet spot.
+One of Yonex’s top-selling products in the Badminton strings, Nanogy is a perfect string for strong smashers.
+The attacking play puts string to extra work and hence, generating power isn’t the easiest unless one hits from the sweet spot.
 Nanogy helps with the same and provides good power.

 4) BG66 Ultimax

 Some people love the sound of their shots.
 This is just for them.
-Although people relate sound a lot to how the connection was with the shuttle but these string enhance sound and are said to be producing hard hitting sounds.
+Although people relate sound a lot to how the connection was with the shuttle these string enhance sound and are said to be producing hard-hitting sounds.

 6) Zymax 67